Community Festival Chorus

-The $40 registration fee includes: original copies of the festival chorus music, rehearsals and performance with accompanist and renowned choral directors Dr. Melinda Doyle and Dr. Ian Loeppky (see bios below), lunch, commemorative t-shirt, and the opportunity to perform for the choral directors in the state at the evening concert of the Alabama ACDA Summer Conference.
-Additionally, the Festival Chorus will be opening for the famous Palmetto Voices from Winston Salem, NC (bio below).
+The $20 registration fee includes: original copies of the festival chorus music, rehearsals and performance with accompanist and renowned choral directors Dr. Melinda Doyle and Dr. Ian Loeppky (see bios below), the opportunity to create music with other singers from around the state, and a performance for state choral directors at the evening concert of the Alabama ACDA Summer Conference.

 Original copies of the music will be given to you on the day of the festival.
 In the meantime, please see the repertoire list above and download copies of the music for rehearsal purposes.
 Please come with as much of the music learned as possible.